 Here is a brief list of some of the companies that will give you cash for your old phone.

-You can trade in your phone for cash or a Tesco voucher through the company’s partner Assurant, no matter the condition it is in.
+You can trade your phone for cash or a Tesco voucher through the company’s partner Assurant, no matter the condition.

 Envirofone is one of the best places in the UK to buy refurbished phones.
 The company accepts working and nonworking models—the former are resold, while the latter are recycled.